Peripheral Artery Disease (PAD) Treatment

 - Atherectomy: A procedure that uses a rotating or laser catheter to shave off plaque, removing it from the artery walls.

 How Long Does it Take to Recover?

 Most patients recover from a minimally invasive treatment for PAD within one to two weeks.
-With angioplasty, stent placement, and atherectomy procedures, our board-certified vascular surgeons at USA Vascular Centers make an incision so small that stitches aren’t required.
+With angioplasty, stent placement, and atherectomy procedures, our skilled vascular doctors at USA Vascular Centers make an incision so small that stitches aren’t required.
 In addition, patients undergo local sedation instead of general anesthesia.
 This helps contribute to a shorter recovery time.

 At USA Vascular Centers, our non-surgical peripheral artery disease treatments are performed in our state-of-the-art outpatient centers, accredited by the American Association for Ambulatory Healthcare (AAAHC).
 This certification means we meet and exceed stringent patient safety standards.
 It also qualifies us for Medicare and Medicaid certification.

 Patients can expect to spend about two hours in our outpatient center from the beginning of their non-surgical treatment appointment to the end.
 The procedures themselves take about 30 to 45 minutes for our highly skilled surgeons to complete.
 You may begin to experience relief from PAD symptoms in the days, weeks, and months after your peripheral artery disease treatment.

 Historically, treatment for PAD was limited to lifestyle modifications and medication for mild stage PAD and surgery for more severe stages.
 With medical advances, endovascular techniques and technologies have become widely available.
 Endovascular procedures are innovative, minimally invasive methods used to treat conditions that affect blood vessels, like PAD.